zyknow/Zyknow.Abp.Lucene/README.md

 - Each hit (`SearchHitDto`) contains:
   - `EntityId`: document primary key (from each entity descriptor's `IdFieldName`)
   - `Score`: relevance score
   - `Payload`: stored field key-value pairs.
-In multi-entity aggregation, it also contains `Payload["__IndexName"]` to indicate the source entity index name.
+In multi-entity aggregation, it also contains `Payload["__IndexName"]` to indicate the source index name.

 Notes